 - History 602 Seminar in Historiography

 - Music 661 Bibliography & Library Research in Music

-We particularly encourage students to explore courses related to Hawaii, Asia and the Pacific.
+We particularly encourage students to explore courses in other departments related to Hawaii, Asia and the Pacific.
 The following list of courses was compiled by LIS Curriculum Committee student members Annemarie Aweau, Keahiahi Long and Shavonn Matsuda, and approved by LIS Faculty January 2014.

 Anthropological study of museums and related sites of cultural production (historic sites, memorials, theme parks)

 Prehistory and protohistory of Southeast Asia and of Southeast Asian contacts with East Asia, India, Australia, and Oceania.
-Pre: junior standing or consen
+Pre: junior standing or consent.

 Archaeological perspective in Hawai’i’s past; origins of Hawaiians; early settlement and culture change; settlement patterns and material culture; historic sites preservation.

 ANTH 608 History and Memory

 History and collective memory as culturally formed and politically contested realities.
 The role of narrative, ritual, and media technologies in shaping representations of the past.
 Pre: graduate standing.

 Focused seminars pertaining to distinct areas of archaeological method and theory.
 (B) analytical; (C) environment/landscape; (D) applied archaeology; (E) economic/resources; (F) survey/locational.